Single-entity electrochemistry: Single-Molecule Redox Cycling

 Single-Molecule electrochemistry is an electrochemical technique used to study the faradaic response of redox molecules in electrochemical environments.
 The ability to study singular molecules gives rise to the potential of developing ultra-sensitive sensors which are necessary in SEE.
+However, directly detecting the small number of electrons transferred in typical faradaic processes remains challenging: while feasible under cryogenic conditions, it is particularly difficult at room temperature.
+To date, direct measurement of charge transfer during electrochemical reactions at the single-molecule level remains an incompletely mature mode of electrical signal transduction.
+This is primarily because conventional electrochemical instruments are incapable of effectively detecting such minute changes.
+As a result, detecting single-molecule electrochemical reactions generally requires signal amplification strategies, the application of spatial or temporal confinement, or the conversion of electrochemical signals into other forms for indirect measurement.
 From the work of Bard and Fan, this technique has had large advances with the use of redox cycling.
 Redox cycling amplifies a charge transfer by reducing and oxidizing a molecule multiple times as it diffuses between electrodes.
 Specifically in this technique, an insulated nano-electrode tip is placed near a substrate electrode to form an ultra-small electrochemical chamber.
 Molecules will become trapped in this chamber where the redox cycling and charge amplification will occur, allowing for detection of single molecules.
 From this technique, the necessary tool of charge amplification of redox reactions helped improve SEE measurements.
 It has helped increase detection limits, which need to be high for SEE.